franklini/prime-calculator/README.md

 # prime-calculator
-Restful App for calculating prime numbers
+Restful App for calculating prime primes
+This Project will provide several prime number calculator methods that will be exposed via restful services.